cmr/moxie-native/README.md

 - Not based on immediate mode UI.
 - Targetted towards real world desktop applications.
 - Styling system for specifying the appearance of elements.
+- Runs in a browser with WebAssembly and a WebRender fork.

 ## Future plans